queryluke/masseffect-5e/static/data/tools/starship_system_navigation.md

 cost: null
 ---

-Proficiency with a starship's navigation involves plotting courses between cluster and solar systems.
+Proficiency with a starship's navigation involves plotting courses between clusters and solar systems.

 __Investigation__.
 You gain additional insight when reviewing flight patterns and ship's logs.

 __Survival__.
 When your ship is on its last leg, you have a better chance of guiding it to safety.
-Gain additional insight when try to find safe harbor or safe planets to land.
+Gain additional insight when you try to find safe harbor or safe planets to land.

 __Science__.
 Your experience navigating the galaxy gives you additional insight when taking the Flee action during starship combat.